robert-j-webb/stackedit/safe eval.md

 I realize that safe eval is a mistake.
 Please do not include it in your repositories.
 It's better to write a compiler because JavaScript is a language that's impossible to prove as Safe.
 Safe Eval is really just, "Hasn't been proven Unsafe yet Eval."

-I'm not removing the essay because I think it's important to realize that even an argument that's somewhat solid isn't
+I'm not removing the essay because I think it still make some good points about including user input that's formulaic.

 # A Case for Safe Eval
 >“Eval is only one letter away from evil.”